blockindouches/doucheblockplus/readme.md

     <br><br>
     It can only be manually installed using the extension manager in <a href="https://www.mozilla.org/en-US/firefox/developer/">Firefox Developer</a>, or with Developer Mode turned on in Chrome, Opera and Edge (Safari probably works similarly, but currently unknown.)
     <br><br>
     Currently still a Manifest v2 extension, which may not be approved for add-on stores as "support for Manifest v2 is ending in 2023", and Manifest v3 may be required now for approval, and/or being able to continue functioning in updated browsers, and I probably will not be converting it to v3 any time soon.
-At present time it works, hopefully that continues.
+At present time it works, hopefully that remains true with browser updates.
     <br><br>
     Firefox Developer is always a good option.
 It comes with <a href="https://addons.mozilla.org/en-US/firefox/addon/facebook-container/">Facebook Container</a> already enabled to prevent tracking and increase privacy, add and install <a href="https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/">Multi-Account Containers by Mozilla Firefox</a> to assign containers to Twitter, etc, and you can use it as a separate social media browser (assuming v2 support continues.)
     <br><br>